CloudBotIRC/CloudBot/README.md

 `sudo apt-get install whois`

-If you are a user of another Linux disto, use your package manager to install the modules, or use `Google` to locate source packages you can install.
+If you are a user of another Linux disto, use your package manager to install the dependencies, or, for other operating systems,  use **Google** to locate source packages you can install.

 Once you have installed the required dependencies, run the bot with